DeeNewcum/termdetect/README.md

-There isn't a good way to automatically set the $TERM variable, particularly if you use more than one server OS or more than one terminal emulator.

-The terminal-emulator doesn't know what terminfo entries are available on the remote machine, and the remote machine doesn't know exactly what your terminal is actually capable of, so both sides make blind guesses.
+Until now, there hasn't been a good way to automatically set the $TERM variable, particularly if you use more than one terminal emulator.
+The terminal emulator doesn't know what terminfo entries are available on the remote machine, and the remote machine doesn't know exactly what your terminal is actually capable of, so both sides make blind guesses.

-termdetect solves this problem by [running a series of ANSI queries](https://github.com/DeeNewcum/termdetect/blob/master/doc/termmatch.md#capability-names-tests) on the terminal, and looking up the responses in a table of known terminals.
-This allows the remote machine to know *exactly* what terminal it's talking to.
+Termdetect solves this.
+By running [various ANSI queries](https://github.com/DeeNewcum/termdetect/blob/master/doc/termmatch.md#capability-names-tests) and looking up the replies in a table of known terminal responses, it can know *exactly* which terminal it's talking to.

     $ termdetect
                 terminal:   vte / gnome-terminal / xfce4-terminal